julienOlivier3/risk-analytics/README.md

 By the end of the day, participants will have a working understanding of how to leverage GenAI, LLMs, and RAG to create advanced tools for risk management and decision-making using popular Python frameworks such as **LlamaIndex**, **LangChain** and **LangGraph**.

 ### Part 2: Take-Home Assignment
-After the introductory sessions, participants will work on a practical problem from the insurance industry using public claims data.
+After the lecture sessions, participants will work on a practical problem from the insurance industry using public claims data.
 They will apply the methods learned to evaluate whether and under what constraints the problem can be solved.
 Participants will have **2-4 weeks** to complete this assignment and will present their findings in a **short presentation** during a follow-up session lasting **1-2 days** (depending on the number of participants).

 ## Materials and Resources
 All course materials will be provided via GitHub.
 Prior to the seminar, participants will receive introductory slides explaining Git and GitHub, along with setup instructions to ensure everyone is well-prepared and can seamlessly engage with the course content.